WEBSITE IS UNDER CONSTRUCTION

-Honors College students enrolling in IDH 4007 will study British history, culture, religion, literature and art, and advances in science, technology, medicine and engineering from the pre-Roman and Roman eras, through the Middle Ages, Renaissance, Restoration and Enlightenment, Industrial Revolution, Victorian and Edwardian ages, the World Wars of the last century, and right up to the present.
+Honors College students enrolling in the UK program in 2023 will have the opportunity to answer some of these questions first-hand.
+In the spring semester, in IDH 4007, we will emphasize coherence and unity, as we study British (and Irish) history, culture, religion, literature and art, and advances in science, technology, medicine and engineering from the pre-Roman and Roman eras, through the Middle Ages, Renaissance, Restoration and Enlightenment, Industrial Revolution, Victorian and Edwardian ages, the World Wars of the last century, and right up to the present.

 SO, WHO IS THIS PROGRAM INTENDED FOR?

 Essentially, this program is ideal for any Honors College student with a strong interest in, and curiosity about London and the UK, Dublin and Ireland, irrespective of major and course of study at FIU.
 While common course work, assignments, and travel will emphasize history, culture, the arts and design, politics, and social trends through time, this should not preclude students working in the sciences and engineering, pre-med and nursing, business, or hospitality from enrolling.
 Quite the opposite, the participation of students from a range of disciplines will only strengthen the course, ensuring its interdisciplinary aspirations.
 In short, this UK Study Abroad trip aspires to embody the very principles of broad learning and inquiry in a range of disciplines that the FIU Honors College promotes and espouses.
 Indeed, all are welcome.

 WHERE WILL WE TRAVEL WHEN WE ARE IN THE UK?